Patrick-Gundlach/TrackCheck/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Copy `.env.example` to `.env` if custom settings are needed.
+3. Copy `.env.example` to `.env` and edit the values for your environment.
 4. Start the server with `npm start`.

 The server listens on port `3000` by default.
 Visit `/version` to see the active version.

+## Configuration

+TrackCheck reads two environment variables on startup.

+- **PORT**: Port number for the HTTP server.
+Example: `PORT=3000`.
+- **UPDATE_URL**: Endpoint providing the latest version in the form `{ "version": "00.00.00" }`.
+Example: `UPDATE_URL=https://example.com/latest.json`.

 ## Update check

-On startup the server calls the URL in the environment variable `UPDATE_URL`.
-The endpoint must return JSON in the form `{ "version": "00.00.00" }`.
-If the version differs from the running version a message is printed to the console.
+When the server starts it requests the URL stored in `UPDATE_URL`.
+The endpoint should return JSON like `{ "version": "00.00.00" }`.
+If the value differs from the running version TrackCheck prints a notice so you know an update is available.

+### Setting up an update server

+Provide a small service that responds with the latest version.
+Any HTTP server works as long as it returns the JSON structure above.
+Update the `version` field whenever you release a new build and point `UPDATE_URL` to this endpoint.

 ## Used packages